ExploringArtInt/e210/docs/vision.md

   - Global Cities report

 *** Weeks 74-70 2025-0625 ***
+- Before rebuild
+  - All green unit tests for coverage and completeness
+  - All green functional tests for coverage and completeness

 - *** Complete Rebuild from Scatch***
+  - Rebuilt to align to existing unit and functional tests
+    - Only fix existing defects, no refactoring interfaces or test

+  - Rebuild code and tests, complete freedom to refactor and innovate

+- After rebuild
+  - All green unit tests for coverage and completeness
+  - All green functional tests for coverage and completeness

 *** Weeks 69-60 2025-0903 ***
 - Simulation